danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 #### `doFilter(filterFunction, generators*) <> !.`

-Creates a filter generator over the indicated generators, and repeatedly calls it until it is voided.
+Iterates over the given generators, calling the given `filterFunction` on generated items, iterating until at least one of the generators is voided.
+The results from calling the `filterFunction` (if any) are discarded.
 This function always returns void.

-This is a convenient and idiomatic shorthand for saying something like:
+This is equivalent to calling `doGenerator` on a filter generator constructed with the same arguments as a call to this function, that is, something like:

 ```
 doGenerator(filterGenerator(generator, ...) { ... code ... })